JellyRollJunior/steel-ball-messenger/README.md

 ### Learning Outcomes

 -   Backend
+    -   using prisma connect to connect two models! neato

 -   Frontend
+    -   Font face font-weights (didn't know i could set those)

 ### Retrospective aka yapping

--   using prisma connect to connect two models! neato
+-   I tried implement backend and frontend at the same time again.
+I would make a basic UI after completing each backend feature (just enough to use the backend).
+    -   pros:
+        -   Actually using each backend route is useful because it shows what data to return and what is not needed
+    -   cons:
+        -   I really do not like creating an ugly UI (it hurts my soul)
+        -   I tried incorporating some of the prototype into my final design.
+(BAD IDEA IT WAS NOT GOOD CODE CUZ IT WAS A PROTOTYPE)
+    -   Takeaways: I will continue this process but treat the basic frontend as a prototype and delete it after backend is "complete"
 -   getting confident using prisma select and include
 -   Proud: custom "liquid glass" card stying
--   Font face font-weights (didn't know i could set those)
 -   as always, color palette pulled from Araki's art

 ## TODOS - backend